galihhhp/fastify-postgresql-ansible-automation/README.md

-# Ansible Node.js Deployment Automation
+# Ansible Fastify Deployment Automation

 ## Overview

-This repository provides a comprehensive guide to automating the deployment and management of Node.js applications using Ansible.
-The focus is on leveraging Ansible's capabilities to streamline the setup of Node.js environments, ensuring consistency and efficiency.
+This repository provides a comprehensive guide to automating the deployment and management of Fastify applications using Ansible.
+The focus is on leveraging Ansible's capabilities to streamline the setup of Fastify environments, ensuring consistency and efficiency.

 ## Table of Contents